javierromancsa/OSS-real-time-ingestion-enrichment/Kafka-Connect.md

 **Note.**
 - If you don't have helm use this link https://helm.sh/docs/intro/install/
 - If you dont' have kubectl use this link https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-using-native-package-management
-- If don't have azure CLI use this link https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt
+- If you don't have azure CLI use this link https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt
-- If don't know how to get you AKS credential use this link https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster
+- If you don't know how to get you AKS credential use this link https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough#connect-to-the-cluster

 ### Getting confluent community and use kafka binaries: http://packages.confluent.io/archive/5.5/
 ```